Invoca/developer-docs/source/api_documentation/call_ingestion_api/index.rst

 **Custom Data Parameters**

 Apply Custom Data values to a call based on your Custom Data configuration.
+Custom Data can be any alpha-numeric value (e.g. account type, customer quality score, etc).

 The Custom Data Fields provided in a request **must** already exist in your `Custom Data Configuration <https://www2.invoca.net/customer_data_dictionary/home>`_